philipparvaneh/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+We decided to go furhter with the joystick sensor/design

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)